modestbayes/sketching/README.md

-# sketching

-Randomized projection for constrained regression
+# Randomized projection for constrained regression

 ## Things to implement
 * Leverage sampling